James Pretsell

 James is also vastly experienced in advising on and drafting allegations of fraud and/or fundamental dishonesty whether in Defences or Counter schedules.

-James has extensive and broad experience of appearing in front of professional and sporting disciplinary and regulatory bodies.
+James has extensive and broad experience of advising and appearing in front of a broad range of professional and sporting disciplinary and regulatory bodies.

-James has acted on behalf of solicitors, accountants, medical professionals and teachers.
-He has appeared before a wide variety of disciplinary panels such as those of the Association of Chartered Certified Accountants, the General Medical Council, the Nursing and Midwifery Council, the Care Quality Commission, the National College for Training and Leadership and the General Regulatory Chamber.
+James acts on behalf of solicitors, accountants, medical professionals and teachers and appears before a wide variety of disciplinary panels such as those of the Association of Chartered Certified Accountants, the General Medical Council, the Nursing and Midwifery Council, the Care Quality Commission, the National College for Training and Leadership and the General Regulatory Chamber.
+He has presented cases on behalf of the Nursing and Midwifery Council relating to serious disciplinary matters involving healthcare professionals, and is currently acting on behalf of a firm of accountants facing serious charges of misconduct relating to an audit investigation.

-James is a member of the Association of Disciplinary and Regulatory Lawyers.
+James is a member of the Association of Disciplinary and Regulatory Lawyers and of the British Association for Sport and Law.

 Travel & International Law